Su-34 Fullback Program History

 Previously, only two incidents with aircraft of this type were known — on June 4, 2015, when landing at the Buturlinovka airfield (Voronezh Region), the bomber rolled out of the runway and overturned.
 On July 31, 2018, a similar situation occurred in Khurba (Khabarovsk Territory), where the plane rolled out almost 500 meters.
 In both cases, the cause was the failure of the braking parachute system.

-In the coming months, the Sukhoi company will complete the execution of a contract with the Russian Defense Ministry for the supply of 92 Su-34 bombers, an informed source told Interfax 25 January 2020.
-"It is expected that the last four aircraft under the current contract will be transferred to the customer in the first half of 2020," the agency’s source said.
+In the coming months, the Sukhoi company would complete the execution of a contract with the Russian Defense Ministry for the supply of 92 Su-34 bombers, an informed source told Interfax 25 January 2020.
+"It is expected that the last four aircraft under the current contract would be transferred to the customer in the first half of 2020," the agency’s source said.
 According to him, a new contract, the signing of which was expected at the end of 2019, had not yet been concluded.

-The Russian Ministry of Defense planned in the summer to sign a new contract for the supply of several dozen Su-34 front-line bombers to the Russian Aerospace Forces, the combat capabilities of which will be expanded following the results of the Sych development work.
+The Russian Ministry of Defense planned in the summer to sign a new contract for the supply of several dozen Su-34 front-line bombers to the Russian Aerospace Forces, the combat capabilities of which would be expanded following the results of the Sych development work.
 This was announced on 19 February 2020 to TASS a source in the military-industrial complex.
 "The military department plans to conclude a contract this summer with Sukhoi Company PJSC for the supply of several dozen Su-34s with advanced combat capabilities to the troops.
-The aircraft will be integrated with the latest radio-electronic equipment, created as part of the Sych development work, ”said the agency’s interlocutor.
+The aircraft would be integrated with the latest radio-electronic equipment, created as part of the Sych development work, ”said the agency’s interlocutor.
 He clarified that the Sych Rocket Development Project was completed in 2019 and, in particular, “involves the installation of suspended reconnaissance containers on the Su-34.”
 "Also in the course of this work, the range of aircraft weapons that Su-34 can use is significantly expanded," the source said.

 The Russian Ministry of Defense signed a three-year contract for the construction of about 20 Su-34 front-line bombers.
-This was reported to TASS on 08 June June by a source in the military-industrial complex.
+This was reported to TASS on 08 June by a source in the military-industrial complex.
 "Last week, a contract was signed between the Ministry of Defense and PJSC Sukhoi for the construction of about 20 Su-34 front-line bombers," he said.
 According to the interlocutor of the agency, these are typical aircraft with certain changes in the experience of operating in the troops of several dozen bombers of this type previously purchased.
 The contract for the purchase of the upgraded Su-34M "is planned to be signed in 2021," the source added.

 NEWSLETTER